 more locally accountable system of justice in which offenders can be

 For a selection of my publications on political and

 constitutional issues, see Publications.

-Recent publications are on the subjects of the EU and our constitution,
+Recent publications are on the subjects of regaining our sovereignty

-through a new Bill of Rights for the United Kingdom, human rights and
+through a new Bill of Rights for the United Kingdom, and I have written

 Please click here for a